thiagozf/demodal/CONTRIBUTING.md

 - Fork this repository
 - Install dependencies by running `$ yarn`
-- Link `react-unmodal` locally by running `$ yarn link`
+- Link `demodal` locally by running `$ yarn link`
 - Auto-build files as you edit by running `$ yarn start`
 - Implement your changes and tests to files in the `src/` directory and corresponding test files
 - To run examples, follow their individual directions.
 Usually this is just `$ yarn && yarn start`.
-- To run examples using your local build, link to the local `react-unmodal` by running `$ yarn link react-unmodal` from the example's directory
+- To run examples using your local build, link to the local `demodal` by running `$ yarn link demodal` from the example's directory
 - Document your changes in the appropriate doc page
 - Git stage your required changes and commit (see below commit guidelines)
 - Submit PR for review